 The Amtrak Roomette and Amtrak Bedroom are different products onboard the Amtrak sleeper train, and offer quite a different experience in terms of space, function and service.

-So if you’re curious whether the Amtrak Roomette or Amtrak Bedroom is best for your trip onboard the Amtrak sleeper train – then keep reading.
+So if you’re curious which bedroom / cabin is best for your trip onboard the Amtrak sleeper train – then keep reading.

 We’ve included as many photos as possible from our recent trip on a Amtrak sleeper train, using both the Amtrak Roomette and Amtrak Bedrooms, so you can decide!